teamstobor/nestcam/README.md

 4. Design a solution
 5. Make a prototype
 6. Test the solution
-7. If solution does not meet requirements, go back to step 5. and repeat.
+7. If the solution does not meet the requirements, go back to step 5. and repeat.
 8. Communicate results.

 We adopted the above process from [Science Buddies](http://www.sciencebuddies.org/engineering-design-process/engineering-design-process-steps.shtml).